Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/mococo-entry.md

 **Memories:** Not Recollected
 **Revelation:** [Fuchsia Claws](#entry:fuchsia-claws-entry)

-Mococo Abyssguard was definitely not the typical hero you'd imagine when you hear the word.
-She was notable for being a lottery addict in Chapter 1, helpless to the adrenaline that gambling gives her.
-One of the most chaotic and shameless of the bunch, it's a miracle how this mischievious dog learned from her poor financial decisions to become a hardworking jeweler and therapist in Chapter 2.
+Mococo Abyssguard was hardly the image of a typical hero.
+Notorious for her lottery addiction in Chapter 1, she was helpless before the thrill of gambling.
+One of the most chaotic and shameless of the bunch, she would do just about anything to line her pockets.

 ## Details